bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		fn map :: [A] list -> (A -> B) f -> [B]

-To `map` a `list` of any type `A` to a list of another type `B` two type variables are used.
+To `map` a `list` of any type `A` to a list of another type `B` two type variables are used so that `A` and `B` can be of different actual type.

 #### Types of Qualification
-The examples so far used simple base type qualification.
+The examples of type families so far used simple base type qualification.
 Other properties of types can be used just as well.

 ##### Qualifying Range
 In addition to base type a value range is given that a type must satisfy at